MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlgetsectorsizeinformation.md

 This routine is used by file system drivers to retrieve sector size information from the storage device containing the volume.
 A file system driver typically maintains the device object sent in <i>RealDevice</i> in its  volume parameter block (VPD) for the storage volume.

-Drivers other than file system drivers, can query sector size information using the <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a> or  <a href="..\ntifs\nf-ntifs-zwqueryvolumeinformationfile.md">ZwQueryVolumeInformationFile</a> routines, or by sending an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549318">IRP_MJ_QUERY_VOLUME_INFORMATION</a> request and specifying <b>FileFsSectorSizeInformation</b> as the file system information class.
+Drivers other than file system drivers, can query sector size information using the <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a> or  <a href="..\ntddk\nf-ntddk-zwqueryvolumeinformationfile.md">ZwQueryVolumeInformationFile</a> routines, or by sending an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549318">IRP_MJ_QUERY_VOLUME_INFORMATION</a> request and specifying <b>FileFsSectorSizeInformation</b> as the file system information class.

 ## -see-also

-<a href="..\ntifs\nf-ntifs-zwqueryvolumeinformationfile.md">ZwQueryVolumeInformationFile</a>

-<a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a>
+<a href="..\ntddk\nf-ntddk-zwqueryvolumeinformationfile.md">ZwQueryVolumeInformationFile</a>